Previous Post: Day 4 – On Florence Lake

 The cabin was built in the mid-1950s (says the note on the Ottertooth map); 65 years on it was in a state of terminal decline.
 No doubt it served as a good tent during its prime.

-Down the Florence River we went (no current), past the mediocre campsite at the north end of the lake, and not quite close enough to the one and only moose we saw during our ten-days out – and then back on the Lady Evelyn’s south branch.
-Water was fairly shallow here – maybe 1 1/2 to 2 feet deep.
-Half-paddle is all we can do!
+Down the Florence River we went (no current), past the mediocre campsite at the north end of the lake, and not quite close enough to the one and only moose we saw during our ten-days out – and then back on the Lady Evelyn’s South Branch.
+The water level was fairly shallow here – maybe 1 1/2 to 2 feet deep.
+Half-paddles were all we could do!

-As noted already, lilies up the mouth of the river and above and below the confluence all the way down to Duff Lake.
-Progress this day came easy once we got beyond the lily pond.
+As noted already, there were lilies up the mouth of the river and above and below the confluence all the way down to Duff Lake.
+Progress this day came easier once we got beyond the lily pond.
 We stuck with the South Branch right to the Forks.
+We were enjoying our first blue sky and sunshine day of the trip

 Two kilometers north of Duff Lake – about halfway down Jack’s Lake – is a campsite marked on both the Ottertooth and Chrismar maps.